-In order to maintain balance in your body in terms of fluids and electrolytes, potassium rich foods are essential.
+In order to maintain balance in your body in terms of fluids and electrolytes, foods high in potassium are essential.

 Some of the symptoms you might experience due to potassium deficiency include fatigue, hypertension, and irritability.

-I present to you a list of potassium rich foods that can easily be incorporated in your diet.
+I present to you a list of potassium-rich foods that can easily be incorporated into your diet.

-Beans, in general, are a great source for potassium, but white beans are the cream of the crop.
+Beans, in general, are a great source of potassium, but white beans are the cream of the crop.

 They contain more than 500 mg of potassium in just 100g, which is more than 15% of the daily recommended dose of potassium.